xquery-mode/oook-selector/README.md

   :profiles {:uberjar {:aot :all}})
 __EOL__
 ```

+## Usage

+Currently the database/xdbc connections are to be configured by changing
+the function xdmp-select-db in the beginning of mark-logic/xdmp-methods.el.
+You configure a primary connection and a seconderay one (the "other" db).

-Than cider-jack-in to that project and try the xdbc-selecter by entering C-cm;
+Than cider-jack-in to a uruk project and try the xdbc-selecter by entering C-cm
-there is help if you press '?' afterwards
+There is help if you press '?' afterwards.

+With  C-cm q  you can just evaluate a query from a minibuffer.

+All other commands have usually a lowercase version for the primary db, and
+a UPPERCASE one for the other db.
+ C-cm l / L  -  list documents
+ C-cm u / U  -  upload a documents (by xdmp:document-load)
+ C-cm d / D  -  delete a documents (by xdmp:document-delete)

+For upload and delete document you should have the file that
+is to be transfered or delete open in a buffer.
+If you fire
+the command the filename will be taken from the buffer and
+you will be interactively queried to enter a directory path.
+The file will be uploaded with a uri of <directory>/<filename>.
+Delete works analogously.